crwainstock/mvp/README.md

   DB_PASS=YOURPASSWORD
 ```

-- Run `npm run migrate` in the my-express-app folder of this repository, in a new terminal window.
+- Run `npm run migrate` in the project directory folder of this repository, in a new terminal window.
 This will create a table called 'mylibrary' in your database.
   - You'll need to update the bookId column so it won't accept duplicate entries:

 ```